golemfactory/ray-on-golem/preview_tasks/pre-alpha-2-preview-task.md

 The task described below will help you broaden your knowledge while contributing to the improvement of the Golem Network.

 We have rewards for 10 people (100 USD each) - that you will be able to claim via Upwork after completing the task.
-Note that only those who filled the qualification survey and were contacted on Discord with a link to Upwork are eligible to participate.
+Note that only those who filled out the qualification survey and were contacted on Discord with a link to Upwork are eligible to participate.

 If you have any questions, we encourage you to contact the `Ray on Golem` team directly on Discord: `#Ray on Golem` channel in the Golem projects section.